tianshengs/Camera_Calibration_MobileLighting2019/README.md

 ## Auxiliary Programs

 ### Feedback detection
 The auxiliary C++ program [*detection_check*](src-vis/detection_check.cpp) can be used to provide general feedback regarding the status of the AruCo detection.
-There are two versions of the program.
+The function can be used to detect a single image:

-* The version in *src-vis* is the stand-alone version.
-It takes the two images in a stereo pair and the *same* settings file used for calibration as arguments:
+or two images in a stereo pair with the *same* settings file used for calibration as arguments:
 ```
 $ ./detection_check
   Usage: ./detection_check [path to settings file] [path to img1] [path to img2]